Key Takeaways

 How to Avoid

-- City garages: Aloft ($10), Wall Street ($12), Rankin Ave ($12), Civic Center ($8)
+- City garages: Aloft ($10), Wall Street ($12), Rankin Ave ($12), Civic Center ($8).

-- Street parking via ParkMobile: $1-$2/hr, 2-hr max weekdays
+- Street parking via ParkMobile: $1-$2/hr, 2-hr max weekdays.

-- Avoid private '$10 all-day' lots without clear operator ID
+- Avoid private '$10 all-day' lots without clear operator ID.

-- Avoid Montford and West Asheville residential parking
+- Avoid Montford and West Asheville residential parking.

-- Pay real tickets at ashevillenc.gov; check 2025-2026 garage closures
+- Pay real tickets at ashevillenc.gov; check 2025-2026 garage closures.

 After Hurricane Helene devastated Western North Carolina in September 2024, the Asheville region continued recovery through 2025–2026 with an ongoing scam ecosystem targeting BOTH residents and visitors: (1) fake 'FEMA representatives' calling/visiting demanding 'application fees' (real FEMA never charges); (2) 'storm damage inspection' contractors demanding $200–$500 cash upfront for 'free FEMA-funded inspections' (real FEMA inspections are free); (3) fake 'Helene relief charity' donation requests via phone and online (real charities: United Way of Asheville-Buncombe, Mountain Area Health Education Center Relief Fund); (4) 'discount Helene recovery tour' operators charging $80+ per person for tours of flood-damaged areas (this exploits tragedy and many legitimate operators have stopped); (5) inflated Asheville accommodation pricing at 'Helene premium' rates 40–80% above pre-flood; (6) fake 'storm damage to cabin' disputes from STR hosts demanding post-check-in repairs.

-For older travelers visiting Asheville in 2025–2026, the protective playbook: (1) DO NOT give money to anyone claiming to be FEMA — FEMA never charges fees, and disaster contractors work through FEMA, not direct solicitation; (2) verify any 'Helene relief charity' at charitynavigator.org before donating — legitimate Asheville recovery funds include United Way of Asheville-Buncombe and the Community Foundation of Western North Carolina; (3) AVOID 'Helene recovery tour' operators exploiting the tragedy — if you want to help, donate directly to United Way or buy from affected local businesses in restored areas (downtown Asheville's River Arts District is partially recovered); (4) when booking Asheville accommodation, compare 2025–2026 pricing to historical pre-2024 rates — 'Helene premium' pricing at 40%+ above is often legitimate market recovery, but verify with direct hotel websites; (5) for STRs, refuse post-check-in 'storm damage' disputes from hosts without prior inspection documentation; (6) reporting scams: NC AG Consumer Protection (ncdoj.gov).
+For older travelers visiting Asheville in 2025–2026, the protective playbook: (1) Don't give money to anyone claiming to be FEMA — FEMA never charges fees, and disaster contractors work through FEMA, not direct solicitation; (2) verify any 'Helene relief charity' at charitynavigator.org before donating — legitimate Asheville recovery funds include United Way of Asheville-Buncombe and the Community Foundation of Western North Carolina; (3) Avoid 'Helene recovery tour' operators exploiting the tragedy — if you want to help, donate directly to United Way or buy from affected local businesses in restored areas (downtown Asheville's River Arts District is partially recovered); (4) when booking Asheville accommodation, compare 2025–2026 pricing to historical pre-2024 rates — 'Helene premium' pricing at 40%+ above is often legitimate market recovery, but verify with direct hotel websites; (5) for STRs, refuse post-check-in 'storm damage' disputes from hosts without prior inspection documentation; (6) reporting scams: NC AG Consumer Protection (ncdoj.gov).

 Red Flags